 Smoking: It’s one of the most harmful things you can do to your body.
 Tobacco contains many carcinogens that cause mutations to genes and speed up the rate of cancer growth.
-It also suppresses the immune system, causes inflammation, and speeds up the ageing process.
+It also suppresses the immune system, causes inflammation, and speeds up the aging process.
 Lung cancer is one of the most common diseases in middle age and old age, and these are mostly caused by smoking.
 A person that smokes is 20 times more likely to die from lung cancer than someone who doesn’t.
 Even second-hand smoke is dangerous, so you must avoid it if you can.

 Alcohol: Drinking a lot can cause damage and scarring to the liver which leads to a greater risk of liver cancer.
 Alcohol (ethanol) gets converted to acetaldehyde and this stops our cells from repairing damage to the DNA, and can lead to cancer.
 Alcohol also raises levels of Estrogen and decreases absorption of Folate which is used to help repair DNA.

 Overweight: Being overweight by consuming an excess amount of calories causes the body to be in a state of growth; a state of fast cell proliferation.
 Being overweight also induces low-grade chronic inflammation which damages cells and drives cancer growth.